hybridgroup/mechanoid-examples/README.md

 This repo contains example applications written using Mechanoid (https://mechanoid.io)

-See the README files inside each for details on what they do, how they work and the **recommended runtime interpreter** (wazero, wasman,...), as there are some differences among them and the example might not run properly.
+See the README files inside each for details on what they do, how they work and the **recommended runtime interpreter** (wazero, wasman,...), as there are some differences among them and the example might not run correctly.

 ## Blinky